 Proton therapy can have a positive impact on the treatment of the disease.
-Doctors at proton therapy centers use the most modern technologies in medicine that allows large doses of radiation to be delivered directly to the tumor without damaging healthy liver tissue.
-Even though proton therapy does not allow liver cancer to be treated, it can inhibit the growth of cancer cells, shrink the tumor, and relieve pain.
+Doctors at proton therapy centers use the most modern technologies in medicine that allows high doses of radiation to be delivered directly to the tumor without damaging healthy liver tissue.
+Even though proton therapy does not allow liver cancer to be treated completely, it can inhibit the growth of cancer cells, shrink the tumor, and relieve pain.

 How the proton therapy procedure is carried out?

 There are already leaders in proton therapy technologies.
-In the past proton therapy centers used a fixed proton beam device, and the patient was irradiated with a constant proton beam.
-Besides, they were experimentally treating small tumors or their slightly later modifications.
+In the past, proton therapy centers used a fixed proton beam device, and the patient was irradiated with a constant proton beam.

-Modern proton therapy centers, however, are equipped with installations that allow modulating the energy of proton beams, controlling their trajectory, and adjusting the depth of the maximum dose.
+Modern proton therapy centers, however, are equipped with installations that allow modulating the energy of proton beams, controlling their trajectory, and adjusting the depth of the maximum dose of radiation released.

 By controlling the energy of the protons, the doctor sets the depth at which the peak of each of the beams will be located.
-Therefore, modern proton therapy devices make it possible to implement the technique even when the tumor is literally shaded in layers with a high dose of radiation.
+Therefore, modern proton therapy devices make it possible to use the technique when the tumor is literally shaded layer by layer with a high dose of radiation.
 At the same time, the highest accuracy of the approach is maintained: the patient lies still, and the device is rotating around him, directing the radiation along almost any trajectory.
 This is what treatment looks like at the modern proton therapy centers.

 Advantages of the proton therapy method

 Modern radiation therapy has undergone revolutionary changes in recent decades and has become effective in the treatment of many types of cancer.
 Currently, more than 60% of patients with malignant tumors require radiation treatment.
-Many surgically precise types of radiation therapy have emerged, such as the Gamma Knife, CyberKnife, and other radiation therapy options.
+Many precise types of radiation therapy have been elaborated, such as the Gamma Knife, CyberKnife, and other radiation therapy options.

-The photon beams used in conservative radiation therapy emitted by a linear accelerator penetrate the body, transferring their high energy to the tissues of the human body located in their path.
+The photon beams used in conservative radiation therapy are emitted by a linear accelerator.
+They penetrate the body, transferring their high energy to the tissues located in their path.
 By controlling the trajectory of the beams delivery, doctors form high-dose zones, destructive for tumors, coinciding in shape with the neoplasm.
-Healthy tissues in their trajectory (from entering the body to the tumor, and from the tumor backward) receive from each separate beam practically the same dose of radiation as the tumor.
-Therefore, it is important to be able to deliver portions of radiation from different positions to spread out the radiation between healthy tissues, preventing the intersection of the rays outside the tumor volume.
+Healthy tissues in their trajectory (from entering the body to the tumor, and from the tumor backward) receive practically the same dose of radiation as the tumor.
+Therefore, it is important to be able to deliver portions of radiation from different positions to spread the radiation between healthy tissues, preventing the intersection of the rays outside the tumor volume.

-But what if critical organs or other healthy tissues such as the wall of the bladder, heart muscle, brain, or muscles surrounding the prostate that control urination and sexual function, are located near the tumor, and their irradiation is unacceptable?
+But what if critical organs or other healthy tissues such as the wall of the bladder, heart muscle, brain, or muscles surrounding the prostate that control urination and sexual function, are located near the tumor, and their irradiation is highly undesirable?

 Modern methods of photon therapy provide a partial answer to this question, making up the most complex algorithms for calculating trajectories and splitting the number of beams to protect healthy tissues and critical structures.
-But only proton beam therapy brings the problem of protection from irradiation of tissues behind the tumor to a qualitatively higher level.
+But only proton beam therapy brings the problem of protection of tissues behind the tumor to a new level.

 Proton therapy uses proton beams.
-The peculiarity of proton radiation is that the main energy of the rays is released at a certain point – a section of body tissues, this point is called Bragg peak (Bragg curve).
-The radiologist calculates so that the energy released into the tumor, repeating its outline, with the highest accuracy.
+The peculiarity of proton radiation is that the main energy of the rays is released at a certain point.
+This point is called Bragg peak (Bragg curve).
+The radiologist plans the irradiation session so that the energy is released into the tumor and repeats its borders with the highest accuracy.
 Thus, only the tumor is destroyed, and the surrounding healthy tissues are practically not affected.

 Where can I undergo proton therapy?

-Health tourism becomes more and more popular these days, as treatment abroad ensures a much better quality of the overall cancer care and proton therapy specifically.
+Health tourism is becoming more and more popular these days, as treatment abroad ensures a much better quality of the overall cancer care and proton therapy specifically.

-The best success rates in proton beam therapy show:
+The best success rates in proton beam therapy are demonstrated by:

 - University Hospital Essen, Germany